 Making Constant Improvements to Lead Generation and Quality

-Repeatedly, we’ve discussed the need to continuously track your lead generation metrics.
+Repeatedly, we’ve discussed the need to track your lead generation metrics continuously.
 This is because having a yearly or even semi-annual review of your metric data isn’t always an efficient way to track progress.

 Each company will need to treat its metrics differently - variables like company size, customer base size, and even annual budget will all affect your ability to act on the data.
-Instead, your tracking system needs to cater to your marketing and sales capabilities.
+Instead, your tracking system must cater to your marketing and sales capabilities.

 Prioritizing lead generation metrics is about more than just reviewing your current content for general growth.
-Instead, your team needs to actively use the information in the development of processes across the board.
+Instead, your team needs to use the information in developing processes across the board actively.